crisostomi/gladia-website/content/news/2024-01-20/index.md

 projects: []
 ---

-Our paper ["*Vector Quantile Regression on Manifolds*"](https://gladia.di.uniroma1.it/publication/pegoraro-2023-mvqr/) was accepted to **AISTATS 2024** main conference!
+Our paper ["*Vector Quantile Regression on Manifolds*"](https://gladia.di.uniroma1.it/publication/pegoraro-2023-mvqr/) was accepted at **AISTATS 2024** main conference!